LukeHeuser/notes/README.md

-# These are my notes from various books, tutorials, and my own thoughts
+# My personal notes from various books, tutorials, and own thoughts

 # Java
 *  [What is Java?](https://github.com/LukeHeuser/notes/blob/main/Java/what_is_java.md)